g-eoj/ssu_preserves/README_UPDATED.md

 ## Updates to Classify

-The following improvements were made to classify.py in order test the model's performance
+The following improvements were made to classify.py and classify_directory.py in order test the model's performance

 #### classify.py